LunarWatcher/obsidian-webdav-sync/README.md

     * No inline  backups can be made, unless the calls to read the entire folder omits these as if they didn't exist, and only the latest version is exposed.
 For example, copyparty's default behaviour on push (without `daw`) is to create copies (such as `README.md-bunch of garbage here`), which then is exposed when accessing the directory.
 This means the vault is always out of sync, and treats the added history files as bad.
     * `X-OC-MTime` should be supported.
 It's supported in copyparty out of the box.
 Without this, the last modified time cannot be synced in the remote, so a pull is required after the push to sync mtimes to the client.
 This is obviously a waste of download and resources.
     * Dotfile reading; if folders and files starting with `.` are omitted, the obsidian folder cannot be synced across devices.
 This is described later
-    * **Not sure how to implement these?** Some known DAV servers are described later in this documentation.
+    * **Not sure how to toggle these?** Some known DAV servers are described later in this documentation.

 ### Android notes